bricomp/Nextion2-Library/README.md

 So with all the above Text Screen information you can have a Text Terminal on your Nextion complete with the ability to scroll back through 200 lines of previous text (actually 182 lines).

+**NOTE: My initial design had only two pages, page0 and page1.
+If you wish to add other pages and still be able to write to the "Terminal Screen" on page 1, each additional page must have a m0 HotSpot with the same code as that for the current m0 HotSpots used on page0 and page1.
+Each new page MUST also have a text variable called tmp with the same parameters as already used on page0 and page1.**

 ###### Leds - Flashing, On and Off

 On my page0 screen I have 24 simulated leds in three rows of 8 leds.